ddspringle/salt-formula-lucee/README.rst

 ``lucee_version``
 -----------------

-Enter the version of Lucee you wish to install (see: http://download.lucee.org/).
+The version of Lucee you wish to install (see: http://download.lucee.org/).
 Ex: 5.2.5.020

 ``installer_version``
 ---------------------

-Enter the version of the installer to use.
+The version of the installer to use.
 This is typically 'pl0', but occasionally may be updated (pl1, pl2, etc.)

 ``cpu_arch``
 ------------

-Enter the processor archtecture you are running, either x86 (32 bit) or x64 (64 bit)
+The processor archtecture you are running, either x86 (32 bit) or x64 (64 bit)

 ``password``
 ------------

-Enter the password to use for logging into the Lucee admin after install.
+The password to use for logging into the Lucee admin after install.
+This password must be 6 or more characters.

 ``run_as_user``
 ---------------

-Enter the user on the server that Lucee should run under.
+The user on the server that Lucee should run under.
+If this user account doesn't exist, a user and group account will be made using this name.
 Ex: lucee

 ``install_dir``
 ---------------

-Enter the directory where Lucee should be installed: Ex: /opt/lucee
+The directory where Lucee should be installed: Ex: /opt/lucee

 ``tomcat_port``
 ---------------

-Enter the port that Tomcat should run on.
+The port that Tomcat should run on.
 Ex: 8888

 ``tomcat_shutdown_port``
 ------------------------

-Enter the port that Tomcat should listen to for shutdown requests.
+The port that Tomcat should listen to for shutdown requests.
 Ex: 8005

 ``tomcat_ajp_port``
 -------------------

-Enter the port that Tomcat listens to AJP requests on.
+The port that Tomcat listens to AJP requests on.
 Ex: 8009

 ``start_at_boot``
 -----------------